Relintai/pandemonium_engine_docs/tutorials/plugins/editor/import_plugins.rst

 slot it belongs to.
 This allows drag and drop from the FileSystem dock to a property in the Inspector.

-In our case it's a :ref:`class_SpatialMaterial`, which can be applied to 3D objects.
+In our case it's a `class_SpatialMaterial`, which can be applied to 3D objects.

 .. note:: If you need to import different types from the same extension, you